60 Hilarious White Lies Everyone in a Relationship Tells

 "I'm just thinking about you."

-Usually uttered in response to the dreaded, "What are you thinking about?" clever spouses know this little fib is a safer bet than, say, admitting you're pondering the ending of Game of Thrones.
+Usually uttered in response to the dreaded "What are you thinking about?" question, clever spouses know this little fib is a safer bet than, say, admitting you're pondering the ending of Game of Thrones.

 "I think you should get the steak."

-Your budget may say, "Get the two-for-one appetizers," but for the sake of your relationship, your mouth is uttering otherwise.
+Your delivery budget may say, "Get the pasta," but for the sake of your relationship, your mouth is uttering otherwise.

 "I have no idea what my ex is up to."